beaherrera/2-compartments_L5-PC_model/README.md

 A memory of at least 16 GB is needed to run the trials to create the f-I curves.

 ## Description
+- [GenerateFigures](GenerateFigures): this folder contains the programs used to create the figures.

 ## Contributing
 Comments and pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.